Egypt Exploration in First Grade

 Written by: Reagan Leake and Maggie Shea, The Publicity Club

-12 days ago, McVey Elementary
+about 2 months ago, McVey Elementary

 First graders had a special day to learn all about the human body.